brownie-coding/brownie-coding.github.io/index.md

 </details>
 <details><summary>Badge 2</summary>

-## Digital Game Design
+# Digital Game Design
 <details><summary>Planning and Design</summary>

-   Create a maze game using a background and sprite.
+   Program a maze game.

    The player will try to navigate the maze using the Sprite (Cat) to the end point.

-   Steps for this game:
+   Steps to create this game:

-   Develop a maze background
+   Develop a maze background (Part 2)

-   The cat will be controlled by the player using which buttons (example is arrow buttons).
+   The cat will be controlled by the player using which buttons (example is arrow buttons) (Part 3).

-   The cat will should bounce off walls when the cat runs into the maze.
+   The cat will should bounce off boundaries and maze walls (Part 3).

-   The cat will meow, and change background, and size when reaches the end of the maze.
+   The cat will meow, and change background, and size when reaches the end of the maze (Part 5).

-   The cat and background will reset when the game is restarted.
+   The cat and background will reset when the game is restarted (Part 6).

 Following the Brownies - Coding for Good Badge 2 [Grades: 2-3] video from STEM for Scouts YouTube Channel [Video](https://www.youtube.com/watch?v=JpbUGa6yE9U&t=1s)

 </details>
 <details><summary>Game Design (Coding with Scratch)</summary>

-   # Digital Game Design with Scratch
+   ## Digital Game Design with Scratch

 <details><summary>1.
 Setup</summary>